In the last decade, the options for earning points outside of travel has opened up considerably.

 Earn Qantas Points with Red Energy

-Up to 15,000 Qantas points with signup and 7 points per $1 spent
+Up to 15,000 Qantas points and 30 Status Credits with signup, plus 2 points per $1 spent ongoing

 However, it is clearly stated that points earned through usage will only be awarded if the bill is paid on time, so be sure to set reminders.